 A user does not actually need any technical programming expertise to utilize the software.

 Instead, elearning authoring tools are generally pre-programmed and offer a ready-to-use interface complete with templates, media, tools, interactions, and tests that the user can easily arrange and manipulate.

 No two content authoring tools are alike.
 Created by different software companies, there are a wide variety of program options that cater to different elearning needs.

 Some programs are geared towards non-specialists who require rapid elearning development and just want to utilize pre-made templates for simple content, interactions and quizzes, while other programs are geared towards specialists who want to develop highly customized content, such as adaptive learning experiences, simulations or custom gamification.

-Despite the variation available in features and functionality, however, authoring tools all perform the same overall function: the ability to create elearning courses for an end-user audience by way of content creation, content organization, and content standards.
+Despite the variation available in features and functionality, authoring tools all perform the same overall function: they create elearning courses for an end-user audience by way of content creation, content organization, and content standards.

 Features of Authoring tools